TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9---Prime.md

 What worked was: booting into system, enabling abd and then using `adb reboot fastboot` to enter "User Mode fastboot (fastbootd)" or `adb reboot bootloader` to enter "Bootloader fastboot".

-Because of this, the "order" of flashing vbmeta then system is reversed in the steps below.
+Because of this, the "normal" order of first flashing vbmeta and then flashing system is reversed in the steps below.

 ## Steps to install